Updated March 2026: The BulkDocEditor section has been revised to reflect recent updates to BulkDocEditor Pro.

 Quick Verdict

 For most professionals who need to edit multiple Word documents regularly, Global Office Find and Replace Professional offers the broadest feature set: it handles Word, Excel, and PowerPoint in one tool, replaces images and metadata (not just text), supports unlimited find-and-replace pairs in a single pass, and works natively on both Windows and Mac without requiring Microsoft Office.
-BulkDocEditor is a free browser-based alternative, but be aware it only supports one find-and-replace pair at a time and can't process subfolders —limitations that make it impractical for lawyers, HR teams, or anyone with template-heavy workflows.
+BulkDocEditor Pro has recently addressed several earlier limitations —it now supports multiple find-and-replace pairs, subfolder processing, and Excel/PowerPoint files —making it a more viable browser-based alternative.
+However, Global Office Find and Replace Professional remains the stronger choice for power users who need regex, formatted text search, header/footer copying, and desktop-grade performance.
 Power users already comfortable with VBA may not need any tool at all.

 Feature Comparison at a Glance